arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Database/ViewAccess.md

 `ArangoDatabase.getViews() : Collection<ViewEntity>`

-Fetches all views from the database and returns an list of collection descriptions.
+Fetches all Views from the database and returns an list of collection descriptions.

 **Examples**